How to Prepare Your Home for the Winter Weather

 Insulate Your Windows

-Air leaks can occur throughout your home and run up your energy bill and one common place this occurs is in your windows.
+Air leaks can occur throughout your home and run up your energy bill and one common place this occurs is in your windows for which we recommend to read this new post about the best windows.
 If you find air leaks, you can hire a contractor to help you repair those or try some different ways to do it yourself (i.e. weather stripping, caulking, etc.)

 Clean Your Gutters